-The creation of this dress was sorta of an accident.
+The creation of this dress was sort of an accident.
 I saw numerous dresses on Instagram, Pinterest, and just about any store online was offering this summer dress.
 After seeing someone on Instagram with a black linen dress I decided to pick up the pattern.
 My intention was to use McCall’s 7950 and create View C in a shorter version, to mimic this very popular style this summer.
-However my plans quickly changed.
+However, my plans quickly changed.

 Now I have been in love with mustard yellow for a few months now.
-I love anything linen, and have a cute linen top made out of similar fabric.
-I have a few different types of fabrics in my stash in this color, both solids and prints.
+I love anything linen and have a cute linen top made out of similar fabric.
+I have a few different types of fabrics in my stash in this color, both solids, and prints.
 A pair of mustard yellow heels even made it into my closet a few months ago.
 After looking at McCall’s 7950 for a few weeks, I finally decided to use my mustard yellow linen fabric that I picked up from Joann’s earlier in the spring.
-The fabric is beautiful, and is the perfect weight linen for a summer dress.
+The fabric is beautiful and is the perfect weight linen for a summer dress.
 The fabric can be found here.

 I cut out View C but made it on the length of view A. After sewing up the dress, I immediately had a problem.
 The width of the bodice was entirely too big.
 I cut it out on the size 16, my recommended size, but I still had to take 4″ off of the width of the bodice.
 I did this by trimming down each seam until I had a better fit.
 Once attaching the bodice to the top, and hand stitching the inside bodice lining to the bottom of the dress, I had yet another problem.
 I just didn’t like the look of the dress on me.
 Instead of a cute summer dress, it looked more like a cute apron.

 No way could I ruin this beautiful fabric.
-Luckily I had another yard of the fabric left over.
-So I removed the top, and cut out the bodice for view A. At first I was hesitant about this, because I never liked View A or B when I initially bought the pattern.
+Luckily I had another yard of the fabric leftover.
+So I removed the top and cut out the bodice for view A. At first I was hesitant about this because I never liked View A or B when I initially bought the pattern.
 I felt this was a style for a much younger person.
 I am so happy I made this change, as the dress is much more flattering on me.
 If I do not say so myself, much more stylish as well.

 The only complaint I have about the finished piece is the straps.
 They could be much skinnier for a more flattering finish.
-Overall, I love the dress, and have learned yet again, that failures are only failures if you give up.
+Overall, I love the dress and have learned yet again, that failures are only failures if you give up.
 Instead of having another piece in the messed up bin, I have my own version of turning lemons into lemonade!